Declarations of Trust and joint ownership can become confusing, and having legal help and advice to guide you through them is essential.

 At our practice, we have years of experience in dealing with all aspects of property law, including Declarations of Trust and Joint Ownership.
 We appreciate that it can be difficult to get your head around all of the legal formalities and required processes needed to set up a Declaration of Trust, but we do encourage that you do so.
 It will help to avoid the possibility of dispute, or the risk that the court may divide your property in a different way than you originally intended.

-At Sam Hawking & Co, we are able to provide expert legal help and advice throughout all aspects of property law, and you can be confident that we will smoothly walk you through all of the required processes, while keeping you fully updated and informed through our unique case tracker system.
+At Sam Hawking & Co, we are able to provide expert legal help and advice throughout all aspects of property law, and you can be confident that we will smoothly walk you through all of the required processes.